altunenes/rusty_spelling/README.md

 - You can play with "word_list.txt" file that contains a list of words.
 You can add your own words to the file.

 ### Usage/Installation:
-- You need to install rust on your computer.
+1-   You need to install rust on your computer.
 You can install it from [here](https://www.rust-lang.org/tools/install).

-- Open a terminal window and navigate to your project directory.
-Run the following command:
+2- Click on the green "Code" button (top right of this page) and select "Download ZIP".

+3- Extract the downloaded ZIP file to a folder on your computer (e.g., "rusty_spelling").
+   Open the folder "rusty_spelling".

+4- Open the terminal (also known as command prompt or cmd) on your computer.
+You can simply open it in the folder "rusty_spelling" by right-clicking on the folder and selecting "Open in Terminal".

+5- Write the following command in the terminal to compile the code and create an executable file.

 ```bash
 cargo build --release
 ```

-- This will compile your code and create an executable in the "target/release/rust_spell.exe" directory.
+- This will compile code and create an executable in the "target/release/rusty_spelling.exe" directory.

 - You can simply the run executable file by double-clicking on it.

-- Or open the project folder in your terminal and write the cargo run command.
+- Or run this command in the terminal after you build the executable file.

 ```bash
 cargo run